betterscientificsoftware/bssw.io/Articles/Blog/CommunityOfPracticeAroundPeerReview.md

 ### Advantages of rOpenSci’s software review process

-The rOpenSci reviee process has several advantages:
+The rOpenSci review process has several advantages:

 * Provides opportunities for collaboration and is a rewarding experience for both authors and reviewers.